convox/convox/docs/reference/primitives/app/resource/README.md

 A Resource is a network-accessible external service.

-## Advisory

-If an application is deleted, it will delete its created RDS databases.
-We advise enabling `deletionProtection` for any production or critical databases to avoid any accidental removal.

 ## Definition

 A Resource is defined in [`convox.yml`](/configuration/convox-yml) and linked to one or more [Services](/reference/primitives/app/service).